rezasec/TryHackMe/cybersecurity-101/networking-concepts/README.md

 ### IP Addresses and Subnets

 Every device needs a unique IP address.
-I revisited IPv4 addresses and how they’re structured into four octets.
-I also looked at how subnet masks work using CIDR notation (like `/24`), and how addresses are split between host and network portions.
+IPv4 addresses structured into four octets.
+I looked at how subnet masks work using CIDR notation (like `/24`), and how addresses are split between host and network portions.

 Private IP ranges: